-Data-driven quality improvement Continuously improving the quality of NHFD data achieved excellent case ascertainment and has launched new casemix data quality run charts and cross-tabulation tools to make it easy for local teams to review the data they provide to the NHFD and use on its website.
+Any national clinical audit must receive high-quality data if it is to be an effective driver for local quality improvement and the development of national policy.
+The NHFD has always achieved excellent case ascertainment and has launched new casemix data quality run charts and cross-tabulation tools to make it easy for local teams to review the data they provide to the NHFD and use on its website.